The ABCs of Frugality: 8 Simple Rules to Spending Less and Enjoying Life More

 Many Americans simply have too much stuff.
 The attic, the cellar, the back of closets and even those ubiquitous self-storage centers are crammed with stuff not used in years.
 Assess what is in storage.
 Recycle what is not used.
 Before shopping for new things, look around.
 Maybe it is already there.
 Put the creative hat on and reuse what is already on hand.

 When the urge to buy swells, wait.
 The moment will subside.
-Then determine if the purchase is a smart choice.
+Then, determine if the purchase is an intelligent choice.
 Before buying it, talk it out with your spouse.
 Here’s a good rule of thumb.
 If you’re not willing to talk about it, you probably don’t need it.

 Another way of delaying gratification is to keep your car longer, or buy an appliance only when it is on its last leg and you’ve researched a replacement.
 However it is reached, stalling the impulse to buy is a solid, frugal decision.